Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

    :target: ../../_images/Kits/ggp_connector_crimp_1200.jpg

-After that your Giant Game Pads are finished.
-If you want you can stick the adhesive rubber feet to the pads.
+After that your Giant Game Pad is finished.
+To ensure that the pads don't slide around can stick the adhesive rubber feet to the bottom of the pads.

 .. image:: /Images/Kits/ggp_table_front_350.jpg
    :scale: 100 %